zhqu1148980644/leetcode/leetcode/leetcode_114.md

 ---
-title: Flatten Binary Tree to Linked List
+title: 114.
+Flatten Binary Tree to Linked List
 date: 2021-01-04
 ---

+# 114. Flatten Binary Tree to Linked List

-##### Given a binary tree, flatten it to a linked list in-place.
+Given a binary tree, flatten it to a linked list in-place.

 ```
 For example, given the following tree: